 Celebrate the publication of our latest anthology, The Other Side of Violet at one of our favorite venues, Beyond Baroque.

-Featuring contributors and special guests Yvonne Campbell, Emmitt Conklin, Alexis Rhone Fancher, CLS Ferguson, Rich Ferguson, Christian Georgescu, Tanya Ko Hong, Doug Knott, Julian Mithra, and Tina Yang.
+Featuring contributors and special guests Emmitt Conklin, Alexis Rhone Fancher, CLS Ferguson, Rich Ferguson, Christian Georgescu, Tanya Ko Hong, Doug Knott, Julian Mithra, Al Ortolani, and Tina Yang.

 Hosted by Jane Ormerod.

 $10 General Admission, $6 Students/Seniors, Beyond Baroque members free